adamxrvn/graphviz_windows_macos/README.md

  1. Install Graphviz for [Windows](https://graphviz.org/download/#windows)/[Mac OS](https://graphviz.org/download/#mac) and remember the installation path.
 In my case it is "C:\\Program Files\\Graphviz".
  2. Next we need to add the libraries (files from "Graphviz\\lib") and its includes ("Graphviz\\include\\graphviz") to a project.
  #### Windows
- 3. Open CMakeLists.txt and define the location of our library using "set" command.
+ 3. Open CMakeLists.txt and define the location of our library using the "set" command.
 Replace "C:/Program Files/Graphviz" with your path.
  ```cmake
 set(GRAPHVIZ_DIR "C:/Program Files/Graphviz")
 ```